procopioos/Atari-Racer/Checklist.md

 ## Known Limitations (No issues)

 - Garage and Game Over screens are mouse-only for navigation; no keyboard shortcut exists to back out of them aside from `R` (restart) on Game Over.
-- Window size is fixed at 800x600 and does not currently support live resizing.
+- Pygame window size is currently fixed at 800x600 and does not currently support live resizing.

 ## Contact